pingcap/mysql-tester/README.md

         If --error ERR does not match, return error instead of just warn -cascades
         Record the result based on cascades planner into result file with .casult suffix.
+  -cascades-suffix
+        Specify the result file suffix for cascades planner, default with .casult suffix.
 ```

 By default, it connects to the TiDB/MySQL server at `127.0.0.1:4000` with `root` and no passward: